mapbender/mapbender-documentation/en/functions/basic/legend.rst

    displayType: list                    # accordion/list type of display, default is list
    target: ~                            # Id of Map element to query
    hideEmptyLayer: true                 # true/false hide when no legend is available, default is true
-   generateGetLegendGraphicUrl: false   # true/false generate GetLegendGraphic-Url if the operation GetLegendGraphic is supported, default is false
    showWmsTitle: true                   # true/false show WMS title, default is true
    showLayerTitle: true                 # true/false show layer title, default is true
    showGroupedLayerTitle: true          # true/false show group title for grouped layers, default is true